How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 • Failover — If the primary gateway is down, automatically route to a backup

-• Merchant-level configuration — Each PolyAI customer can have their own gateway setup without PolyAI managing any of it
+• Merchant-level configuration — Each customer can have their own gateway setup

-For PolyAI, this means payment capability scales with their customer base without multiplying integration complexity.
+This means payment capability scales with your customer base without multiplying integration complexity.

 PCI Compliance